tonsky/FiraCode/README.md

 <img src="./extras/character_variants.png" width="754">

-Some ligatures can be altered or enabled using stylistic sets/character variants:
+You can alter or enable some ligatures using stylistic sets/character variants:

 <img src="./extras/ligature_variants.png" width="754">

-Being a programming font, Fira Code has fantastic support for ASCII/box drawing, powerline, and other forms of console UIs:
+As a programming font, Fira Code has seamless support for ASCII/box drawing, powerline, and other forms of console UIs:

 <img src="./extras/console.png" width="754">